Wrestle Peter Pan 2022

 Wrestle Peter Pan 2022 was a professional wrestling event promoted by CyberFight's sub-brand DDT Pro-Wrestling (DDT).
 It took place on August 20, 2022, in Tokyo, Japan, at the Ota City General Gymnasium.
 The event aired on CyberAgent's AbemaTV online linear television service and CyberFight's streaming service Wrestle Universe.
 This was the fourteenth event in the Peter Pan series and the fourth promoted under the "Wrestle Peter Pan" name.

+The event featured nine matches with three of DDT's nine championships on the line.
+In the main event, Kazusada Higuchi defeated Tetsuya Endo to retain the KO-D Openweight Championship.
+Other prominent matches saw Yuki Ueno defeat Masahiro Takanashi to win the DDT Universal Championship, and Joey Janela defeated Shunma Katsumata in a Hardcore match to retain the DDT Extreme Championship.

 Production

 Background

 Since 2009, DDT began annually producing shows in the Ryōgoku Kokugikan held in the summer, following the promotions financial success of the first event.
 This led to the event becoming DDT's premier annual event and one of the biggest event on the independent circuit of Japanese wrestling.
 Since 2019, the event was renamed "Wrestle Peter Pan".

 Storylines

 The event featured nine professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.